www.handicapmd.com - HandicapMD

 To apply in person, you can visit any county treasurer's office, which is usually located in the county courthouse.
 You can find the nearest county treasurer's office by visiting the DMV website and using their office locator tool.

-When applying for a accessible tag in person, be sure to bring the completed Application for accessible Parking Permit form, a valid form of identification (such as a driver's license or passport), and any required medical certification from your licensed physician, physician’s assistant, or nurse practitioner.
+When applying for a accessible tag in person, be sure to bring the completed Application for accessible Permit form, a valid form of identification (such as a driver's license or passport), and any required medical certification from your licensed physician, physician’s assistant, or nurse practitioner.

 Keep in mind that you can also renew your accessible tag or license plate by mail, online, or in person at a county treasurer's office.
 If you have any questions about the application or renewal process, you can contact the DMV customer service center for assistance.